IPassivePacketSource

 This compound module serves as a base module for complex packet queues formed by combining several queueing components.

-CompoundPendingQueue compound module (no description)
+CompoundPendingQueue compound module

 ContentBasedScheduler simple module

-This module connects one packet collector to multiple packet providers.
+Connects one packet collector to multiple packet providers.
 It can be pulled for packets by the connected packet collector.
 When this happens, the scheduler pulls a packet from one of its packet providers based on the configured packet filters.
 The first matching expression determines the index of the input gate.

 DiffservQueue compound module

-This is an example queue, that can be used in interfaces of DS core and edge nodes to support the AFxy (RFC 2597) and EF (RFC 3246) PHBs.
+This is an example queue that can be used in interfaces of DS core and edge nodes to support the AFxy (RFC 2597) and EF (RFC 3246) PHBs.

 DropHeadQueue simple module